-Why use computer fan controller software: Controlling laptop’s fan is not easy.
-Most of the time Windows balances between temperature, battery, and resource consumption.
-The problem is worse in a thin laptop (ultrabooks) where Windows 10 uses passive cooling policy when running on battery power.
-If you have the ability to control (increase or decrease) a laptop’s fan speed, that’ll be good! gasp.
+Why use computer fan controller software: Controlling a laptop’s fan is not easy.
+Most of the time Windows balances temperature, battery, and resource consumption.
+The problem is worse in thin laptops (ultrabooks) where Windows 10 uses a passive cooling policy when running on battery power.
+If you can control (increase or decrease) a laptop’s fan speed, that’ll be good! gasp.

-This is where Notebook Fan Control (NBFC) tool appears handy.
+This is where Notebook Fan Control (NBFC) tool appears in handy.

 Download Notebook Fan Control [Github]